neurobagel/documentation/docs/user_guide/getting_started.md

 ### Launch Neurobagel

-Now you can launch your own Neurobagel node using Docker Compose:
+Now you can launch your local Neurobagel node using Docker Compose:

 ```bash
 docker compose up -d